Updated 12th January 2026

 Red wine is rich in antioxidants called polyphenols.
 White wine doesn’t contain the same amount of these beneficial chemicals.

-When consumed in moderation, red wine may have health benefits, including improved heart, gut, and mental health, and a lower risk of age-related conditions.
+When consumed in moderation, red wine may have health benefits, although this is still controversial and research is ongoing

-Drinking more than a moderate amount of alcohol is linked to a greater risk of serious health conditions including liver damage, heart disease, stroke, and cancer.
+Importantly, drinking more than a moderate amount of alcohol is linked to a greater risk of serious health conditions, including liver damage, heart disease, stroke, and cancer.

 ZOE's research shows that everyone responds differently to the food and drink they consume because each person’s biology is unique.